Roxbury, New Jersey: Education

-Roxbury High School with 1,297 students in grades 9–12.
+Roxbury High School with 1,171 students in grades 9–12.

-The district's high school serves students from Roxbury, as well as Mount Arlington, who attend as part of a sending/receiving relationship with the Mount Arlington School District.
+The district's high school also serves students from Mount Arlington, who attend as part of a sending/receiving relationship; there were 160 students sent from Mount Arlington in 2023–24.

 Established in 1963, St. Therese School is a Catholic school operated under the auspices of the Roman Catholic Diocese of Paterson.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 133.66 mi of roadways, of which 107.03 mi were maintained by the municipality, 13.91 mi by Morris County and 12.72 mi by the New Jersey Department of Transportation.

 Interstate 80, U.S. Route 46, U.S. Route 206, Route 10 and Route 183 all pass through the township.

 Public transportation

-The NJ Transit Lake Hopatcong station is served by the Morristown Line and the Montclair-Boonton Line, with service to Hoboken Terminal or to Pennsylvania Station in Midtown Manhattan via Midtown Direct which requires a transfer at Dover or Montclair State University.
+The NJ Transit Lake Hopatcong station is served by the Morris & Essex Lines and the Montclair-Boonton Line, with service to Hoboken Terminal or to Pennsylvania Station in Midtown Manhattan via Midtown Direct which requires a transfer at Dover or Montclair State University.

 Morristown & Erie Railway's Chester Branch and High Bridge Branch freight lines run through the township on weekdays.

 Port Morris was the starting point for the Lackawanna Cut-Off, an engineering marvel constructed by the Delaware, Lackawanna and Western Railroad between 1908 and 1911.
 NJ Transit is considering plans to restore passenger service on the route between the Pocono Mountains in Pennsylvania and Hoboken Terminal.

 NJ Transit provides limited local bus service on the 875 route between the Ledgewood Mall, Dover and Morristown.

 Lakeland Bus Lines stops in the Landing section of the township providing service to and from the Port Authority Bus Terminal in Midtown Manhattan.